 Inspection

 Inspection procedures must be in accordance with AISC 360.
-Confirm and report to the Contracting Officer that the materials meet the project specification and that they are properly stored.
+Confirm and report to the Contracting Officer that the materials meet the project specifications and that they are properly stored.
 Confirm that the faying surfaces have been properly prepared before the connections are assembled.
-Observe the specified job site testing and calibration, and confirm that the procedure to be used provides the required tension.
+Observe the specified job site testing and calibration and confirm that the procedure to be used provides the required tension.

 Monitor the work to ensure the testing procedures are routinely followed on joints that are specified to be fully tensioned.